ferreiracamilo/mercadolibre-search-abs/README.md

 Any of the executions below has a parameter called 'browser' to specify the browser to launch

 -It is required to install Java 11 -preferred one- or greather for execution.
-<br>-Any browser intended to be launch must be installed previously to execution
+<br>-Any browser intended to be launch must be installed previously to execution at your computer

 Throughout maven command line execute command below.
 ```